joseph118/movie-collection-app/README.md

 Run `npm test` to execute the unit tests using [Karma](https://karma-runner.github.io).

+## Docker

+The project comes with a docker file with configurations to set up the environment and as well as serving them on nginx.

+The following scripts can be used to build and run the image;

+- `npm run docker:build`
+- `npm run docker:run`

 ## Other

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.